Vector NTI Suite/Vector NTI Express

 We suggest once a week.
 This process takes less than 5 minutes and will save all of the types of files within your Database.
-Database backup is done in the Vector NTI Explorer window (Choose "Database" --> "Database Backup" --> "Backup database now").
+Database backup is done in the Vector NTI Explorer window (Choose “Database” –> “Database Backup” –> “Backup database now”).
 We also suggest backing up the Database backup folder that gets created in two separate locations.
-You should copy this folder to either a network share (that is regularly backed up) and a CD/DVD/External hard drive.
+You should copy this folder to either a network share (that is regularly backed up) and an external hard drive.

-In case your computer suffers a catastrophic failure or if you wanted to move your database to a new computer (fresh install of Vector NTI) then the only way to retrieve/transfer your data is by using this database backup folder.
-In absence of a good database backup there is *no* way to recover data from an old install of Vector NTI.
+In case your computer suffers a catastrophic failure or if you wanted to move your database to a new computer (to a fresh install of Vector NTI) then the only way to retrieve/transfer your data is by using this database backup folder.
+In absence of a good database backup there is no way to recover data from an old install of Vector NTI.

 This mailing list is used for announcements of system maintenance and downtime schedules for the dynamic license version of Vector NTI.
-We also post tips to common Vector NTI problems.
-You will be automatically added to the list once your request for dynamic license is approved.
+You will be automatically added to Vector NTI email list once your request for dynamic license is approved.

-No. The support we provide is funded by the UNC-Chapel Hill and is available only to researchers at UNC-CH.
+No. The support we provide is available only to researchers at UNC-CH.

 Hemant Kelkar, Ph.D.

 UNC-CH, School of Medicine,

 How do I use the camera function to copy a sequence alignment?